 6. If the card's space (or all possible spaces with wilds) are empty, when played is considered a wasted turn.
 It's better to discard 2 or 3 before drawing.

 Quiz Show variation: If you have a 2 way buzzer, (The simplest is slapping a coin equidistant from the 2 players) have a 3rd person be a host and read questions from a source.
 If you buzz in and get it right you get to play a turn.
-If worng, your opponent does.
+If wrong, your opponent does.
 If neither person tries it 3 seconds after the question is read, it's put back, and another question is read.
 It is possible to have many turns in a row.
 If there is a tie game, whoever has the most marks on the board wins.
-In case of a 32-32 tie, one tiebraker question determines the winner.
+In case of a 32-32 tie, one tiebreaker question determines the winner.

 Question reader takes on the champ and one of the people waiting becomes the new question reader.